More Kindness for Ourselves and Each Other

 Please give me a call to learn more about how I can help you, 510-594-8224.

 Contact: I do not use email for confidential communication.
 I prefer to make a personal connection with you by phone.

-Couples Counseling, Mindfulness-Based Stress Reduction, Mindful Eating & Nutritional Psychology, & Psychotherapy
+Couples Counseling, Mindfulness-Based Stress Reduction, Mental Health Nutrition & Psychotherapy

 Oakland, Rockridge, Berkeley, East Bay, San Francisco Bay Area